-We were also extremely pleased with teacher reactions to the series.
-At the pre-survey administration, CCHD staff shared the curriculum with teachers and pointed out the sections that described alignment with the College and Career Readiness Standards.
-This gave teachers the opportunity to review the curriculum while the surveys were being administered, and many commented on the attractive, pre-packaged curriculum and said they'd like to share it with other teachers or school administrators.
-After the series at Herriman Elementary was completed, the fourth-grade teacher emailed us to ask if we could provide the curriculum package to each of the third- and fourth-grade teachers, who are interested in using it as a replacement for other College and Career Readiness Standards lessons they had planned.
+We are also extremely pleased with teacher reactions to the series.
+During a teacher inservice, AZHZ-Coconino staff shared the curriculum with teachers and pointed out the sections that described alignment with the College and Career Readiness Standards.
+This gave teachers the opportunity to review the curriculum, and many commented on the attractive, pre-packaged curriculum and said they'd like to share it with other teachers or school administrators.
+After the third grade series at Herriman Elementary was completed, one teacher emailed us to ask if we could provide the curriculum package to each of the third and grade teachers, who are interested in using it as a replacement for other College and Career Readiness Standards lessons they had planned.

-2. What do you see as your program's areas of improvement in Direct Education this reporting period?
+2. What do you see as your program's areas for improvement in Direct Education?

-We have been very successful in reaching youth with our direct education efforts; however, it has been more challenging to reach adults with lesson series.
+We have been very successful in reaching youth with our direct education efforts, however it has been more challenging to reach adults with lesson series.
 The school setting provides us with a central location and consistent attendance, but this is not the case with our qualified adult sites.
-We have found that a few of these sites, like the Walter Cephus Austrige Community Center, can offer a central meeting location; however, attendance from class to class varies so widely that we were unable to deliver the series to a consistent group of adults.
-While we did complete a four-lesson My Plate for My Family series at this center, we treated the four lessons as independent lessons, which is allowable per the AZHZ's Resource Guide.
+We have found that a few of these sites, e.g. the Walter Cephus Austrige Community Center, can offer a central meeting location, however attendance from class to class varies so widely that we were unable to deliver the series to a consistent group of adults.
+While we did complete a four lesson My Plate for My Family series at this center, we treated the four lessons as independent lessons, which is allowable per the AZ Health Zone's Resource Guide.
 Our direct educators will continue to carefully choose curricula that can be taught as single lessons at locations with high turnover, and we have also started working with schools to identify after-hours possibilities for fun family lesson series offered twice per month over two to four months.

-3. What do you see as your program's opportunities in Direct Education for the next reporting period?
-(Please note if assistance is requested from SIT staff)
+3. What do you see as your programs opportunities in Direct Education for the next reporting period?
+(Please note if assistance is requested from AZ Health Zone SIT or SET staff)

 Here, we see direct education influencing potential future PSE work!

-We agreed to provide the Herriman Elementary teachers with the Level 2 Serving Up My Plate curriculum and have been invited to attend a teacher's planning meeting in March, which the principal will also be attending.
-We have been asked to give a brief presentation/overview of the curriculum during the meeting and focus on how it meets College and Career Readiness Standards.
-If this is successful, we may see a schoolwide adoption of the Level 2 (and possibly Level 1 or 3) curriculum to be taught by teachers!
+We agreed to provide the Herriman Elementary teachers with the Level 2 Serving Up My Plate curriculum and have been invited to attend a teacher's planning meeting in April, which the principal will also be attending.
+During the meeting, we have been asked to give a brief presentation/overview of the curriculum and focus on how it meets College and Career Readiness Standards.
+If this is successful, we may see a school-wide adoption of the Level 2 (and possibly Level 1 or 3) curriculum to be taught by teachers!

-The CCHD educators would feel better prepared to discuss alignment with the College and Career Readiness Standards, especially among teachers and administrators, if they had additional training.
-We would like to request that the State AZHZ provide such training, or provide us with information about any external trainings available regarding the College and Career Readiness Standards.
+The AZHZ-Coconino educators would feel better prepared to discuss alignment with the College and Career Readiness Standards, especially among teachers and administrators, if we had additional training.
+We would like to request that the SIT provide such training, or provide us with information about any external trainings available regarding the College and Career Readiness Standards.

 4. What do you see as potential threats to your Direct Education programming in the next reporting period?
-(Please note if assistance is requested from SIT staff)
+(Please note if assistance is requested from AZ Health Zone SIT or SET staff)